Outdoor dining

 Step 3.Take out public liability insurance

-Step 5.Prepare photographs
+Step 4.Prepare photographs

 • provide photographs of the location showing the site of the proposed outdoor dining area, its footpath features and its proximity relative to adjoining buildings and streetscape elements.

-• provide photographs and details of furniture and/or detailed architectural drawings of chairs, tables, screens, bollards, umbrellas and other furniture proposed for the outdoor dining area, including cooking devices, heating and lighting.
+• provide photographs and details of temporary furniture and/or detailed architectural drawings of chairs, tables, screens, bollards, umbrellas and other furniture proposed for the outdoor dining area, including cooking devices, heating and lighting.

-Step 6.Review conditions
+Step 5.Review conditions

-Make sure you review and understand the conditions for an Outdoor Dining permit.
+Review and understand the Commercial use of public land and roads conditions(PDF, 549KB).
 Specific conditions may be added after your application has been assessed.

-Step 7.Review fees and charges
+Step 6.Review fees and charges

 In accordance with Council’s fees and charges, the costs are: